seekinginfiniteloop/PlainLicenses/docs/licenses/source-available/elastic-2.0/index.md

 category: >
   source-available
 license_description: >
   The Elastic License 2.0 is a source-available license that allows you to use, copy, distribute, and modify the work.
 However, you can't offer the work as a service to others.
-You must keep all copyright notices in the software.
-The license includes a patent grant, but you lose your patent rights if you claim the software infringes a patent.
+You must keep all copyright notices in the work.
+The license includes a patent grant, but you lose your patent rights if you claim the work infringes a patent.
 note: null
 permissions:
   - distribution